KayserSoze42/Tripy/flight_of_the_ufo/README.md

 _**The "music" is there as a placeholder, go listen them live or whatever, I don't care.**_

-_I actually had plans in motion to have by request accordion recordings, by a fellow academic.
+_I actually had plans in motion to have by request accordion recordings, from a friend, a fellow "academic"(He is, I wasn't).
 Lol, XXI C++_

+_zaKi & diAn_